General Pay Computation Procedures

 Payments in excess of the aggregate limitation on pay (other than basic pay) must be deferred and are generally paid as a lump-sum payment at the beginning of the following calendar year.
 Detailed policies on payment of excess amounts are in fact sheets at www.opm.gov/policy-data-oversight/pay-leave/pay-administration.

 Certification Standards—Rules at 5 CFR 430 and 1330 establish standards for OPM and OMB to assess whether performance appraisal systems make meaningful distinctions based on relative performance for purposes of determining caps on basic pay and on aggregate compensation for senior executives and for senior level and senior scientific and technical employees, as described in Senior Executive Service and Other High-Level Systems in Section 1 of this chapter.
 “Relative performance” in this context does not require ranking senior employees against each other; such ranking is prohibited for the purpose of determining performance ratings.
 The factors require linkage between performance expectations and the agency’s mission and goals, involvement of senior employees in their drafting, an emphasis on measurable results, performance differentiation and high-level oversight.
-OPM in 2018 streamlined the process for granting and renewing these certifications; see a November 14, 2018 memo at www.chcoc.gov/transmittals.
+Guidance is in November 14, 2018 and November 25, 2019 memos at www.chcoc.gov/transmittals.